 - The Club operates twelve (12) months annually.
 The Club closes only 2 days the entire year.

-- The Executive Chef reports to the General Manager/COO and works with the Beverage Mgr., Director & Assist Director of Catering & Events, Banquet Mgr., Dining Room Mgr., CFO, Bakery Mgr. and Director of Communications.
+- The Executive Chef reports to the Assistant General Manager and works with the Beverage Mgr., Director & Assist Director of Catering & Events, Banquet Mgr., Dining Room Mgr., CFO, Bakery Mgr. and Director of Communications.

 - The previous chef was with the Club for seven (7) years and has set a high standard.